HOME ARTS STAGE 2014

 from the local people competing for prize money.

-The Sandwich Fair Culinary Competitions are not like ones seen on TV.
+Contestants sit anonymously in the audience and enjoy the judging.
 The food preparation and cooking is done beforehand, in the contestants' homes.
 Hot foods are taken to the stage in crock pots and kept warm using the electrical outlets available in the stage area.
 Cold foods are in coolers.
 Contestants must be off the stage prior to the judges arrival onto the stage.
-Contestants sit anonymously in the audience and enjoy the judging.

 Judging takes place behind the Home Arts Building.